graphteon/juriko-cli/docs/MCP_INTEGRATION.md

 ## Resource Access

-MCP servers can also provide resources (data sources) that JURIKO can access for context:
+MCP servers can also provide resources (data sources) that KILOCODE can access for context:

 - File contents from filesystem servers
 - API responses from web services